Battle over Redstone's media empire sparks hope for change

-(Reuters) - The legal battle over control of Sumner Redstone's $40 billion media empire has investors hopeful that change will come to underperforming Viacom Inc.
+(Reuters) - The legal battle over control of Sumner Redstone’s $40 billion media empire has investors hopeful that change will come to underperforming Viacom Inc (VIAB.O).

 On Friday, Sumner Redstone removed both Viacom CEO Philippe Dauman and Viacom board member George Abrams from the trust that will determine the future of CBS and Viacom after controlling shareholder Redstone dies or is declared mentally incapacitated.